noorudd-in/HabiTech/README.md

 - **Calender View**: Display goals, task from the calender point of view.
 - **Detailed Analysis**: Provide detailed analysis with more number of charts and graph options.
 - **Format Conversion**: Allow users to convert their habit into goal, goal into habit, habit into plan and more.
+- **Pin**: Allow users to pin top three habits or goals or plan if there are too many.

 ## ⚡️ Build In Public Progress